ZeroDeth/derekkedziora.github.io/pages/reading.md

 [J.D.
 Moyer's blog][5] is like Tim Ferriss and Dave Asprey without the sales pitch and is more doable for regular people.
 [Five Things That Made My Life 10% Better (Each)][6] is a great read.

-Cal Thomas' Blog, [Study Hacks][7], is a 'cry of the soul' against the culture of distraction of frivolity.
+Cal Thomas' Blog, [Study Hacks][7], is a 'cry of the soul' against the culture of distraction and frivolity.

 [1]: http://www.nytimes.com/newsletters
 [2]: http://www.economist.com